dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

     --install-disk='' \
     --talos-version "${TALOS_VERSION}" \
     --with-cluster-discovery=false \
+    --with-kubespan=false \
     --additional-sans 'core-1.indigo.dalmura.cloud' \
     --config-patch @patches/dal-indigo-core-1-all-init.yaml \
     --config-patch-control-plane @patches/dal-indigo-core-1-controlplane-init.yaml \
-    --config-patch-worker @patches/dal-indigo-core-1-worker-init.yaml \
-    --output-dir templates/dal-indigo-core-1/
+    --output-dir templates/dal-indigo-core-1/ \
+    --output-types controlplane,talosconfig
 ```

 You can also use the above to just generate new `talosconfig` files with `--output-types talosconfig` for when certificates expire.
+This assumes you've got the original `secrets.yaml` used to generate the original configs (they hold the CA PKI credentials).

 `192.168.77.2` will be our [Virtual IP](https://www.talos.dev/v1.9/talos-guides/network/vip/) that is advertised between all controlplane nodes in the cluster, see the [Dalmura Network repo](https://github.com/dalmura/network/blob/main/sites/indigo/networks.yaml#L54) for assignment of this specific IP.